sqlkata/docs/where-date.md

 Date Operations
 =================

-SqlKata Query Builder provides `WhereDate`, `WhereTime`, and `WhereDatePart` methods to deal with date columns.
+SqlKata Query Builder provides `WhereDate`, `WhereTime` and `WhereDatePart` methods to deal with date columns.

-this is useful if you want to query against a date part of the column.
+this is useful if you want to query against a specific date part of the column.

 ##WhereDate
 let you query against the **date part** of a datetime column